 Thursday, January 18, 2018

 Tuesday, February 13, 2018

 *Dates are subject to change.

 All classes will take place from 4:00pm-7:00pm.
 Dinner will be provided for all participants.

 Teacher Tools: Instructional Resources and Strategies to Build Success

-Are you looking for new tools to add to your instructional toolkit?
-Do you want to learn more about instructional tools that will enhance your daily classroom practices?
-Join a network of like-minded educators to further develop and expand your instructional toolkit.
-These collaborative network sessions will allow participants to examine ReadWorks, the Literacy Design Collaborative (LDC), and Perspectives for a Diverse America (Teaching Tolerance).
-You will develop activities and obtain strategies that support student growth and accommodate the learning styles of a variety of students .
-Take advantage of this opportunity to collaborate and explore resources that will help you continue to bolster student achievement
+Are you continuously looking to expand your professional learning network and enhance your elementary ELA instructional practices?
+Join a network of like-minded educators to further develop and expand your daily instructional practices.
+These collaborative network sessions will allow you to examine resources including ReadWorks, the Literacy Design Collaborative (LDC), and Perspectives for a Diverse America (Teaching Tolerance).
+You will develop activities and obtain strategies that support student growth and accommodate students’ various learning styles.
+Take advantage of this opportunity to foster professional relationships with other educators and explore resources that will help you bolster student achievement!